zhangboyang/virtualcdrom/README.md

 ## Introduction

 * Use kext (kernel extensions) to simulate a CD-ROM drive
-* Tested on macOS Catalina
+* Tested on macOS Big Sur
 * Code is extremely simple
 * Only supports loading Audio CD
 * Supports loading CUE sheets